opendp/smartnoise-core/README.md

 Refer to [troubleshooting.md](troubleshooting.md) for install problems.

 #### PyPi packages
-Refer to [whitenoise-core-python](https://github.com/opendifferentialprivacy/whitenoise-core-python) which contains python bindings, including links to PyPi packages.
+Refer to [core-python](https://github.com/opendifferentialprivacy/whitenoise-core-python) which contains python bindings, including links to PyPi packages.

 #### Crates.io
 The crates are intended for library consumers.

 The Rust Validator and Runtime are available as crates:
-- Validator: [whitenoise_validator](https://crates.io/crates/whitenoise_validator) on crates.io
+- Validator: [validator](https://crates.io/crates/whitenoise_validator) on crates.io
-- Runtime: [whitenoise_runtime](https://crates.io/crates/whitenoise_runtime) on crates.io
+- Runtime: [runtime](https://crates.io/crates/whitenoise_runtime) on crates.io

 ### From Source
 The source install is intended for library developers.

 You may find it easier to use the library with this repository set up as a submodule of some set of language bindings.
 In this case, switch to the language bindings setup.
-You can still push commits and branches from the whitenoise-core submodule of whatever bindings language you prefer.
+You can still push commits and branches from the core submodule of whatever bindings language you prefer.
 - [Python](https://github.com/opendifferentialprivacy/whitenoise-core-python#from-source)
 - [R (WIP)](https://github.com/opendifferentialprivacy/whitenoise-core-R#installation)
 - [Rust (WIP)](https://opendifferentialprivacy.github.io/whitenoise-core/doc/whitenoise_validator/bindings/index.html)